franekantoni/iris_oncology/README.md

 3. main.py - main python file, processes the data, provides functions:

 	get_best_features():

-		Reduces the number of features used by the model. function takes train features, train labels and test features and returns transformed train and test features. parameter k specifies the desired number of features parameter print_msg specifies if system messages are to be printed
+		Reduces the number of features used by the model.

+		function takes train features, train labels and test features parameter k specifies the desired number of features parameter print_msg specifies if system messages are to be printed returns transformed train and test features.

 	get_best_features():